jimcrews/crewsj.github.io/kubernetes-getting-started.md

 | k3d-my-cluster-agent-2  | Ready  |                      | 35s | v1.27.5+k3s1 |

-I heard its bad practice to use the default namespace, so let's create a **new namespace** for all things going forward.
+I heard its bad practice to use the default namespace, so let's create a new namespace for all things going forward.
 ```
 k create namespace test
 ```

+We'll create config files for each component so we can see how they join together at the end.

 ### Deploy 3 nginx Containers into Cluster

-> We'll create config files for each component so we can see how they join together at the end.

 Let's now create a deployment of 5 pods.
 By default, these pods will be placed on any random node, including the control-plane node.